 Kate Hale, PhD

-Zooming in from the global scale to Colorado Front Range as I present "Water Towers of the West" in the CU-Boulder Fiske Planetarium.
+Zooming in from the global scale to Colorado Front Range as I present, "Water Towers of the West" in the CU-Boulder Fiske Planetarium.
 Photo credit: Nick Edwards

 Sharing snow and stretching scope